Sustainable finance products and services

 In principle, green bonds work just like other bonds: investors in bonds become creditors of the issuing entity – they basically lend money to whoever issues the bond.
 The investors are in return paid a fixed interest rate and returned their initial investment when the bond matures.

-Green bonds have become popular for investors to align their financial goals with their values and contribute positively towards the transition to a sustainable low carbon economy.
+Green bonds have become popular for investors to align their financial goals with their values and contribute positively towards the transition to a more sustainable low carbon economy.
 They connect investors who want to invest in green purposes with businesses who need funding of green business initiatives or green assets.

 Nordea works with clients to develop a Green Finance Framework, which articulates how the client’s governance and management systems are used to track, manage, and report on the use of proceeds so they are allocated only to eligible green projects.
 This framework is reviewed by a second opinion provider which provides an independent confirmation that the Framework is aligned to the Green Bond Principles, and has clear climate or environmental benefits.